 There are a number of medical conditions that can lead to increased panting.
 Many of these conditions are more common in older dogs than younger dogs.
 This means we tend to become a bit more concerned about a new onset of panting in an older dog.

 1. Pain: Pain is a common cause of increased panting, especially in older dogs.
 Many dogs develop some degree of arthritis in their joints as they age, which can lead to pain both with movement and at rest.
 Dogs with arthritis often pant more than usual.
 Dogs don’t tent to show that they are in pain as quickly, or easily, as humans do.
 To recognize pain in your dog, watch for changes in your dog’s normal behavior, attitude and personality.
 Learn more with our articles “Is my senior dog in pain?” and “pain relief for senior dogs”.

-2. Obesity: Just like overweight humans, dogs that are carrying more weight may struggle to breathe while walking or running, or even while they are at rest.
+2. Obesity: Just like overweight humans, dogs that are carrying more weight may struggle to breathe while walking or running, or even while they are at rest (read our article: Dog Panting When Resting).
 It’s not uncommon for a dog to experience weight gain with age, due to a slowing metabolism, and this weight gain can cause an increase in panting.